ebrook27/ebrook27.github.io/_portfolio/portfolio-opioid-risk.md

 ---

 ## Risk as Persistent Predictive Instability
-We define county-level **risk** not as a single-year prediction, but as the **accumulated difficulty models have in forecasting mortality over time**.
+We define county-level risk not as a single-year prediction, but as the accumulated difficulty models have in forecasting mortality over time.

 For each county, we compute a cumulative loss-based risk score derived from repeated out-of-sample prediction errors.
-Counties that are consistently under-predicted—indicating mortality trajectories exceeding what observed covariates would suggest—are interpreted as experiencing **structural epidemiological risk** not fully captured by standard indicators.
+Counties that are consistently under-predicted, indicating mortality trajectories exceeding what observed covariates would suggest, are interpreted as experiencing structural epidemiological risk not fully captured by standard indicators.

 To emphasize recent shocks and evolving dynamics, we extend this definition using an **Exponentially Weighted Moving Average (EWMA)** of prediction errors.
 The EWMA formulation is particularly effective at highlighting post-2020 mortality spikes and persistent rural hotspots.